 - lying down immediately after eating

 Many people occasionally experience heartburn.
-However, if you experience frequent heartburn (more than twice a week) or heartburn that does not improve with treatment, you should contact your doctor, as this could be a sign of a more serious condition (NLM).
+However, you should contact your doctor if you experience heartburn more than twice per week or if you have heartburn that does not improve with treatment.
+This could be a sign of a more serious condition.

 - difficulty swallowing